mlochbaum/BQN/doc/array.md

 ## Ordering and indices

 To finish this definition of an array we also need to nail down the idea of a position.
-The positions along one dimension can't be labelled in any way, but they have a linear ordering (mathematically speaking, a [total order](https://en.wikipedia.org/wiki/Total_order): out of any two different positions one comes earlier and the other later).
-BQN keeps track of this order: for example, when we [join](join.md) two arrays it places positions in `𝕨` before those of `𝕩` and otherwise maintains the original ordering.
+The positions along one dimension can't have labels attached to them, but they have a linear ordering (mathematically speaking, a [total order](https://en.wikipedia.org/wiki/Total_order): out of any two different positions one comes earlier and the other later).
+BQN keeps track of this order: for example, when we [join](join.md) two arrays it places positions in `𝕨` before those of `𝕩` and otherwise maintains the original orderings.

         "before" ∾ "after"